KeplerGO/K2ephem/README.md

 ```
 The `setup.py` script will automatically take care of installing two required dependencies (`K2fov` and `pandas`).

 ## Usage
 After installation, you can call `k2ephem` from the command line.
 For example, to verify whether comet *Chiron* can be observed by K2,
 simply type:
 ```
 $ k2ephem Chiron
 ```

+## Authors
+Created by Geert Barentsen (geert.barentsen at nasa.gov)
+on behalf of the Kepler/K2 Guest Observer Office.